SuperbCricket/TrainingWell/README.md

      https://github.com/Dregu/maxwell/releases
      - Paste and extract "MAXWELL.zip" into the folder where your "ANIMAL WELL.exe" is located.
      - Create/Find a "Mods" folder inside the "MAXWELL" folder.
-3. Paste and extract TechWell.zip into the Mods folder.
+3. Paste the TechWell folder into the Mods folder.
 4. Run Animal Well with MaxWell injected and start a new file.

 Tip: Press f10 in the game to hide the MaxWell UI